 xinatli – museo de investigación artística

-Xinatli is an artist-led initiative that seeks to spark new discourses, and ultimately build a 21st century museum that advocates for greater ecological and social justice.
+xinatli is an artist-led initiative that seeks to spark new discourses, and ultimately build plattforms that advocate for greater ecological and social equity.

 this is an artist initiative. we use no cookies nor tracking.

 for project descriptions, sketches, images, press releases. » see more